AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/FaradayLaw.md

 - Understand the relationship between magnetic flux and electro-motive force (EMF; effectively an induced voltage due to changes in magnetic flux)
 ```

 Today's experiment will cover two main parts.
 The first will focus on characterizing the magnetic field near the center of a horseshoe magnet for use later.
-It will continue by determining average voltage and magnetic flux of the induction wand (loops of wire) as it passes through the horseshoe magnet.
+It will continue by determining average EMF (voltage) and magnetic flux of the induction wand (loops of wire) as it passes through the horseshoe magnet.
 The second part focuses on characterizing energy lost due to the induced EMF on a closed circuit in addition to frictional effects.

 <!---